This policy applies to all RIT employees.

 Student employees, part-time employees and adjunct faculty are not typically eligible.

 FMLA provides up to 12 work weeks of unpaid leave during a 12 month period.
-If an employee qualifies for paid leave for the absence (such as sick leave, salary continuation, short-term disability or workers compensation), the paid leave and unpaid leave will run concurrently.
+If an employee qualifies for paid leave for the absence (such as sick leave, short-term disability or workers compensation), the paid leave and unpaid leave will run concurrently.

 For FMLA eligibility purposes, the 12-month period is a rolling 12 months, counted backward from the first day an employee takes FMLA leave.